 Step 1: Document your Plan A

-My first step is brainstorming a set of possible models (or system of simultaneous equations) before writing a single a line of code.
+My first step is brainstorming a set of possible models (or systems of simultaneous equations) before writing a single line of code.
 I usually start with an inkling of the problem, solution, and possible customers in mind.
-I create multiple canvases for each possible customer segment spending no more than 15 minutes on each.
+I create multiple canvases for each possible customer segment, spending no more than 20 minutes on each.

-I then prioritize where to start based on my relative assessment of:
+I then prioritize where to start based on my relative assessment of the following:

 - Customer Pain Level (Problem)

 At the end of this exercise, I might outright eliminate some models and decide to keep others.